How To Import A Single Blog Post From RSS

-To get started, all you need to do is navigate to 'Import from RSS' from the 'Add Content' menu at the top of your SmarterQueue dashboard.
+1. To get started, all you need to do is navigate to 'Find Content' at the top of your SmarterQueue dashboard.

 Note: You don’t need to worry about finding RSS feeds, SmarterQueue does that automatically.

-Now, you can customise any of your post's parameters before adding it to your Queue.
+Now, you can customize any of your post's parameters before adding it to your Queue. 💪